For the historical and contemporary story of Gare de Lyon and Le Train Bleu, see “Not a Station, but a Place”–Gare de Lyon and Le Train Bleu, Paris.

 - mixed green salad with homemade vinaigrette

 - Remove the paper covering over cheese.
-Line the inside of the wooden box with aluminum foil [keeps cheese from leaking out of box].
+Line the inside of the wooden box with aluminum foil to keep cheese from leaking out of box.
 Place cheese back in box.
-[Box should be held together with staples, not glue!]
+[Box should be held together with staples, not glue.]

 - Cut a thin layer off the top rind to expose interior.
 Insert several slices of fresh garlic, place a few fresh rosemary leaves on top, a sprinkle of sea salt or chili peppers, as desired.

 - Drizzle a tiny amount of olive oil over.
 Place on baking sheet or in cast iron skillet then into preheated oven set at 180C or 350F.